Indicator Comparison Solver

 This demonstrates the use of Large Amount & Small Amount properties of the Solver with the same set up as above.
 This example sets the Solver to allow price to break through the EMA Support/Resistance line by 2 ticks and still provide a signal in the same direction with other indicator.
 As price moves from 2 ticks to 5 ticks away the output is reduced.

-- Set Indicator A Type to Price, and Indicator B to EMA 50
+• Set Input A Type to Price, and Input B to EMA 50

 The chart below shows a Long & Short signal when the Closing price is within 2 ticks of the EMA.
 This is because Long Output (A < B) By Small Amount is set to 1, and Short Output (A > B) By Small Amount is set to 1 which causes a signal to occur even if the Closing price breaks the EMA, allowing for a more organic system.